euwbah/musescore-microtonal-edo-plugin/README.md

 | +5  | ![Double sharp](images/x.png)  |

 > Important: This notation differs from the more conventional meantone notation
 > which uses quarter-tone accidentals instead.
-Meantone notation support is still a WIP.
 >
 > The benefits of using this notation over meantone is that it allows for proper
-> spelling of notes and chords in all transpositions as it still supports enharmonic diatonic-tone equivalents
+> spelling of notes and chords in all 31 keys as it still supports enharmonic diatonic-tone equivalents
 > by means of the double flat and double sharp accidentals.

 #### 1/4-comma meantone approximation (quarter-tone accidentals)

+When using the meantone version of the plugin, these are the accidentals used by the plugin.

 | Diesis steps | Accidental |
 | ---: | :-----:|